iterative/dvc.org/content/docs/tutorials/get-started/experiment-management.md

 </details>

-## Experiment Parameters
+## Parameter dependencies

 DVC parameters allow us to define [stage](/doc/tutorials/get-started/data-pipelines#stages)
 <abbr>dependencies</abbr> more granularly.
 A particular parameter or set of
-parameters inside a dependency file will be required for the stage invalidation (see `dvc status` and `dvc repro`).
+hyperparameters inside a dependency file will be required for the stage invalidation (see `dvc status` and `dvc repro`).
 Changes to other parts of the dependency file will not affect the stage.

 They are defined using the `-p` (`--params`) option of `dvc run`.
 Please refer to `dvc params` for more details.

-## Experiment Metrics
+## Project metrics

 DVC metrics allow us to mark stage <abbr>outputs</abbr> as files containing metrics to track.
 They are defined using the `-m` (`--metrics`) option of